amankaushik3919/Software-Secure-Project/Readme.md

-# Encryption/Decryption The Program Do
+# Encryption/Decryption The Program Have

 ### 1. ROT13
 ### 2. AES